PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

    - Please show general modification

-   - Please follow [start a review](https://help.github.com/articles/reviewing-proposed-changes-in-a-pull-request/) to give your reply,instead of directly replying for that every comment will result in sending an email causing emaill disaster.
+   - Please follow [start a review](https://help.github.com/articles/reviewing-proposed-changes-in-a-pull-request/) to give your reply,instead of directly replying for that every comment will result in sending an email causing email disaster.